kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

     :lines: 714-718

 On the outer columns, three axial joints are defined at non-dimensional locations 0.987, 0.1, and 0.1714 along the member, which will be used to define the positions of upper pontoons, lower pontoons, and fairleads connected to the outer columns.
-For the upwind columns, the axial joints are defined as shown below:
+For the upwind column, the axial joints are defined as shown below:

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT_VolturnUS-S.yaml
     :language: yaml
     :lines: 741-747

-With these axial joints defined, the upper and lower pontoons on the main column can be defined conveniently by referencing the corresponding axial joints.
+With these axial joints defined, the upper and lower pontoons on the main column can be defined by referencing the corresponding axial joints.

 .. literalinclude:: ../../windIO/examples/turbine/IEA-15-240-RWT_VolturnUS-S.yaml
     :language: yaml